 HOW DO I WORK WITH FILM SCANS?

-Once you receive your film scans back (typically on a hard drive), the footage can be easily integrated into a digital workflow, and save for a few minor steps like splitting clips, syncing audio, and utilizing film specific LUTS, it is identical.
+Once you receive your film scans back (typically on a hard drive) the footage can be easily integrated into a digital workflow.

 How long does it take to get film back?